 This homemade sweet and sour sauce is a total winner.
 I can’t tell you how many recipes for sweet and sour chicken I’ve tried over the last few years and most were to ketchup-y and others were too vinegar-y.
-After a little tweaking and experimenting, this sweet and sour sauce has the perfect blend of flavors and seasoning for the chicken.
+This sweet and sour sauce has the perfect blend of flavors and seasoning for the chicken.

 How to make baked Sweet and Sour Chicken: